 If you require assistance with purchasing items such as car seats, cribs and beds, please complete the Our Kids Count Self-Application and return to the DSB office nearest you.
 Maximum of $300 per child per year Pour la version française, appuyez-ici.
 We can also assist with emergency needs such as formula and diapers.

 Through this fund we can help you with short-term one-time assistance for such things as hydro arrears or disconnection, rental arrears to avoid eviction as well as other emergency situations.
 Please complete the Healthy Communities Application and return it to the DSB office nearest you.

-If you wish to apply for Social Housing please complete the Housing Application Form and return it to the DSB office nearest you.
+If you wish to apply for Community Housing please complete the Housing Application Form and return it to the DSB office nearest you.
 This form must be printed and signed before submitting.

 How to Apply for Direct Shelter Subsidy